 The Giant's Causeway is one of the most distinct and popular tourist destinations in Northern Ireland.
 It is a large area where approximately 40,000 basalt columns are clustered.
 They rise out of the sea of the Antrim Coast and are one of the most beautiful and natural areas in the country.
 Surrounded by mystery, history, and rich with natural beauty, it is a sight you don’t want to miss on your visit to Northern Ireland.

-Today, the Giant’s Causeway attracts more than 600,000 visitors annually.
+Today, the Giant’s Causeway visitor centre attracts more than 600,000 visitors annually.
 People come to take in the natural and unique beauty of the area.
 Whether you believe local legends or chalk them up to folklore, the rock formations are a unique natural wonder to behold.
-The folktales say that the formation was built by an Irish warrior and giant...
+The folktales say that the formation was built by an Irish warrior..

 The variations of tales add an interesting story and touch of adventure to tours offered in the area, although science has a different explanation.